SathishVaithiyanadhan/downscale_emissions_local/README.md

 3. Emission processing (emission_tools.py) - Core downscaling algorithms

+4. The mass balance evaluation (mass_balance_tools.py) - Ensures the mass balance in the downscaled emissions wrt the Emission inventory.

+5. The Temporal disaggregation of emissions (temporal_profiles.py) - Applies the Edgar's temporal profiles to the yearly downscaled emissions for the high temporal resolution of emissions (yearly -> hourly)

-4. Main workflow (main.py) - Orchestrates the process
+6. Main workflow (main.py) - Orchestrates the process

-5. The input configuration file (default_config.yaml)
+7. The input configuration file (default_config.yaml)

 ## Input data
 The following data is required to downscale a emission inventory using this tool.